-The success of your paid social media marketing (SMM) campaign depends on factors like your ads themselves, your target audience, and how much you can invest in the process.
+The success of your next paid social media marketing (SMM) campaign isn’t just about picking the right hashtag — it depends on factors like your ads themselves, your target audience, and how much you can invest in the process.

 hawksem: instagram ads

-Paid Instagram advertising goes well beyond static ads that appear in the user’s feed.
+Paid Instagram advertising goes well beyond single-image ads that appear in the user’s feed.
 To take full advantage of the opportunities, you need to know what’s available.

 • Story ads: Ads appearing organically in between a user’s Instagram Story posts

-• Photo ads: The standard ads appearing in the viewer’s feed
+• Image or photo ads: The standard in-feed ads

 • Video ads: Videos that start playing automatically in the user’s feed